Lombiq/UI-Testing-Toolbox/Docs/Configuration.md

 Certain test execution parameters can be configured externally too, the ones retrieved via the `TestConfigurationManager` class.
 All configuration options are basic key-value pairs and can be provided in one of the two ways:

 - Environment variables: Their names should be prefixed with `Lombiq.Tests.UI.`.
 Keep in mind that you can set these just for the current session too.
 - Key-value pairs in a *TestConfiguration.json* file.
 Keys here don't need to be prefixed (since they're not in a global namespace).
 Configuration here will take precedence.
 Note that this file needs to be in the folder where the UI tests execute.
-By default this is the build output folder of the given test project, i.e. where the projects's DLL is generated.
+By default this is the build output folder of the given test project, i.e. where the projects's DLL is generated  (e.g. *bin/Debug/netcoreapp3.1*).

 Here's a full *TestConfiguration.json* file example, something appropriate during development when you have a fast machine (probably faster then the one used to execute these tests) and want tests to fail fast instead of being reliable: